fattyageboy/BerthCare/docs/E5-aws-infrastructure-setup.md

    Adjust identifiers to match the current DR plan; the `wait` commands block until the snapshot copy and instance restore complete, preventing downstream tasks from running on incomplete resources.

 2. **Object storage:** If cross-region replication lags, perform a validated sync before cut-over.
-The script below deletes stray objects, verifies parity, and fails fast when counts or sizes diverge:
+The script below previews proposed changes, syncs without destructive deletes, and fails fast when counts or sizes diverge:

    ```bash
    set -euo pipefail